Janislav/nexiles.git.flow/docs/introduction.rst

 - We want to use git flow, to  have in future a better structure of products and a better handling.

 - If we would use git flow we could work much more efficiently

 - With git flow life get's much easier

 - Git is cool... but with git flow it's much cooler ;)

 We do it like this.....
 =======================

-This pic shows how the workflow which we want to use in the future works.
-Remember this to understand the useing of git flow.
+This pic shows how the workflow, which we want to use in future.
+Remember this to understand git flow.
-If you're a git newcommer, pleas chek this documentation first http://nvie.com/posts/a-successful-git-branching-model/ to understand the following tutorial.......
+If you're a git newcommer, pleas check this documentation first http://nvie.com/posts/a-successful-git-branching-model/ to understand the following tutorial.......

 .. image:: pics/git-workflow.png